iagoFG/QuirkFX/README.md

 # QuirkFX
-QuirkFX allows you develop with JavaFX as quirk as no one has made before.

-An image is better than a thousand words, here are some usage examples:
+QuirkFX *warps* JavaFX as quirk as no one has made before; here some usage examples:

 ```java
 // create a preset with two properties for using later